-As a heritage building that wouldn’t be out of place for a scene when the Disney princess befriends her magical sidekicks, the Hobbit House, as it’s known nowadays, is one of the most distinctive houses in the Lower Mainland.
+As a heritage building that wouldn’t be out of place for a scene when some dwarfs and wizards come knocking for a quest, the Hobbit House, as it’s known nowadays, is one of the most distinctive houses in the Lower Mainland.

 As a 75-year-old building, almost half as old as our country, here is the history behind Vancouver’s Hobbit House.